awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

-# Launch an instance using the Launch Instance Wizard<a name="launching-instance"></a>
+# Launch an instance using the old launch instance wizard<a name="launching-instance"></a>

-You can launch an instance using the launch instance wizard\.
+You can launch an instance using the old launch instance wizard\.
 The launch instance wizard specifies all the launch parameters required for launching an instance\.
 Where the launch instance wizard provides a default value, you can accept the default or specify your own value\.
 At the very least, you need to select an AMI and a key pair to launch an instance\.

+For the instructions to use the *new* launch instance wizard, see [Launch an instance using the new launch instance wizard](ec2-launch-instance-wizard.md)\.

 Before you launch your instance, be sure that you are set up\.
 For more information, see [Set up to use Amazon EC2](get-set-up-for-amazon-ec2.md)\.